stepjam/PyRep/tutorials/adding_robots.md

 ![image missing](images/kinematics_group.png)

+Before you leave this dialog, click on 'Edit IK elements', which will open a new dialog.
+In this dialog, select the '\<MYRobot\>_tip' from the dropdown and click 'Add new IK element with tip'.
+In the 'Base' dropdown that now becomes visible, select the base/root of your robot, for the UR10, this will be 'UR10'.
+Close this dialog.

-Finally, double click on the 'target' dummy and choose the '\<MYRobot\>_tip' option from the 'Linked dummy' dropdown, and choose the 'IK, tip-target' option from the 'Link type' dropdown.
+Finally, double click on the 'target' dummy in the scene hierarchy and choose the '\<MYRobot\>_tip' option from the 'Linked dummy' dropdown, and choose the 'IK, tip-target' option from the 'Link type' dropdown.

 ![image missing](images/dummy_linking.png)